piaoger/playground-esx/es6-webpack-gulp/README.md

-# es6-webpack-gulp
+# es6-flow-webpack-gulp

-Learn how to set up an ES6 environment with Webpack, Gulp and Babel to build next generation JavaScript applications.
+Learn how to set up an ES6 environment with Webpack, Gulp, Babel and flow to build next generation JavaScript applications.

 ## How to start